Spooks4576/GhostESP_Legacy/README.md

 # GhostESP

 A Firmware for the ESP32 targeted for use with Flipper Devices.
-Based off of the Marauder Firmware.

 ![GhostESP Logo](path_to_your_logo.png)